Possibilistic inferential models: a review: Eliminating nuisance parameters

 \section{Eliminating nuisance parameters}

 \citet{basu1977} wrote that ``Eliminating nuisance parameters from a model is universally recognized as a major problem of statistics.''
-Little has changed since Basu's time, so it's safe to say that the marginal inference problem remains unsettled.
-That is, the frequentist impossibility results in, e.g., \citet{gleser.hwang.1987} and \citet{dufour1997}, and the general unreliability of Bayesian inference as discussed in previous sections imply that marginal inference is subtle and a careful treatment is required.
-The novel possibility-theoretic perspective here offers some new insights, which I discuss below.
+Little has changed since Basu's time---the frequentist impossibility results in, e.g., \citet{gleser.hwang.1987} and \citet{dufour1997}, and the general unreliability of Bayesian inference as discussed above imply that marginal inference is challenging and requires careful treatment.
+The possibility-theoretic perspective here offers some new insights, which I discuss below.

-A general operation performed in (imprecise) probabilistic inference is {\em extension}, where uncertainty quantification about one unknown is extended to a related unknown using the uncertainty quantification framework's calculus. \citet[][Ch.~3.1]{walley1991} makes this point clear, even if some of his terminology hasn't been defined here: \begin{quote} [Extension] is the fundamental concept in our theory of statistical inference...
-Indeed, natural extension may be seen as the basic constructive step in statistical reasoning; it enables us to create new previsions from old ones. \end{quote} Simply put: extension is what inference---statistical or otherwise---is all about.
+A general operation performed in (imprecise) probabilistic inference is {\em extension}, where uncertainty quantification about one unknown is extended to a related unknown using the uncertainty quantification framework's calculus.
 In possibility theory, the relevant calculus is optimization, hence this is the operation used to carry out extension.
 Following \citet{zadeh1975a, zadeh1978}, the building block of the possibilistic extension principle is optimization-based rule for marginalization: using the present notation and terminology, if $\Theta$ is unknown, with $z$-dependent quantification of uncertainty given by the possibilistic IM with contour $\pi_z$, and if $\Phi = g(\Theta)$ is a feature of $\Theta$, then the corresponding extension-based marginal IM contour for $\Phi$ is defined as

 While the formality leading up to \eqref{eq:mpl.ex} might be unfamiliar, the operation being carried out is one that statisticians use without second thought: to test a composite hypothesis, one can maximize p-values over all the simple hypotheses that it consists of.